-Content marketing and SEO are often seen as separate tactics that are independent of one another.
+Content marketing and SEO are often seen as separate strategies that are independent of one another.
 This couldn't be further from the truth.
-In order to execute a content marketing strategy, you need to incorporate SEO.
-To do SEO well in today's landscape, you need quality content.
-In the video below, I share how we go about creating content marketing strategies that
+In order to execute a content marketing strategy that connects with your target audience, you need to incorporate SEO.
+You need quality, relevant content to incorporate SEO well in today's landscape.
+In the video below, I share how we go about creating SEO content marketing strategies that improve organic visibility.
+Whether you're working with a content marketer or developing your own long-form content, this video is for you.

 Hey, what's up, and welcome to Hack My Growth.
 In this episode, we're going to be talking about how to build a high-quality content marketing strategy that will improve your search engine ranking and visibility.
 All right.
 Let's go.